hollyejordan/portfolio/README.md

 # Holly Jordan Portfolio
 This is my personal portfolio website built with Next.js and pure CSS.
+It is currently still under development, but please feel free to take a look.

 ## Tech Stack
 - [Next.js](https://nextjs.org/)